awsdocs/amazon-workdocs-administration-guide/doc_source/sharing.md

 Recipients with viewing permissions can only view a file\.
 Commenting permissions enable users to comment and perform update or delete operations, such as uploading a new file or deleting an existing file\.

 By default, all managed users can create public links\.
 To change this setting, update your **Security** settings from your admin control panel\.
-For more information, see [Managing site settings](manage-sites.md)\.
+For more information, see [Managing Amazon WorkDocs from the site admin control panel](manage-sites.md)\.

 ## Share by invite<a name="share-invite"></a>